ChronoLoop/MyMovieList/README.md

 # MyMovieList
-MyMovieList is a simple database web app where users can search for movies with plot summaries, ratings, and reviews, and admins can add new movies to the database.
+MyMovieList is a simple database web app where users can search for movies and review and rate movies, and admins can add, update, or delete movies.

 <h2>Installation</h2>